programminghistorian/ph-submissions/lessons/sonification.md

 Installing miditime is straightforward:

 `$ pip install miditime` or `$ sudo pip install miditime` for a Mac or Linux machine;
 `> python pip install miditime` on a Windows machine.
-(Windows users might want to use [this helper program](https://sites.google.com/site/pydatalog/python/pip-for-windows) to get Pip working properly on their machine).
+(Windows users, if the instructions above didn't quite work for you, you might want to try [this helper program](https://sites.google.com/site/pydatalog/python/pip-for-windows) instead to get Pip working properly on your machine).

 ### Practice
 Let us look at the sample script provided.
 Open your text editor, and copy and paste the sample script in: